LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 We discussed an implemention of Zhang's camera calibration method mostly from scratch.
 Though initially daunting, I found implementing each step piece by piece made the whole process more digestible.

-I hope this post has helped some other people become more comfortable with SVD and LM, and demystified Zhang's method a little bit.
+I hope this post has helped some other people become more comfortable with SVD and LM, and demystified `cv2.calibrateCamera()` a little bit.
 Thanks for reading!